castorini/castor/README.md

 Data associated for use with this repository can be found at: https://git.uwaterloo.ca/jimmylin/Castor-data.git.

-Pre-trained models can be found at: https://github.com/castorini/models.git.
+Pre-trained models can be found at: https://git.uwaterloo.ca/jimmylin/Castor-models.

 Your directory structure should look like
 ```
 .
 ├── Castor
 ├── Castor-data
-└── models
+└── Castor-models
 ```

 For example (if you use HTTPS instead of SSH):